Aaron Roth – HOPE International – “The Joy to Continue” – Nov. 2012

 Even experiences or hobbies, accomplishments or current positions in an organization can fall into the category of “things.”
 Where if we buy and show off what we’ve got, we’ll be happier overall.
 I mean, look at my previous question about what being abroad could do for me professionally, and what I really experienced over the past two years.
 It’s like I can separate “career moves” into two categories.

 I look ahead to six weeks from now when I’ll begin a new assignment.
 One that will bring great challenge, and one that will test my strength and my commitment to what I believe.
-I think it would be silly to say that I’m Nov-12-News-05going to beef up my resume or grad school application in Nicaragua and Honduras to help Edify build up and empower small, affordable schools.
+I think it would be silly to say that I’m going to beef up my resume or grad school application in Nicaragua and Honduras to help Edify build up and empower small, affordable schools.
 Truly doing something good in life is worth more than a few lines on a piece of paper.

 Maybe it’s a fear of inadequacy that makes us tirelessly climb the corporate ladder, speed up just because everyone else is speeding, or fixate on the the huge advertisements to keep up with the Joneses that diverts us from a true destination as we travel.
 I’ve learned that sometimes the best destinations on the highway are pointed to not with the most audacious lettering but often by meager, modest signs.